MichaelEpicA/VMBattleRoyale/README.md

 # VMBattleRoyale

-an idea guest1352 (funy monkey) came up with. michaelepica and supermyl are working on this.
+an idea guest1352 (funy monkey) came up with. michaelepica and CRD716 are working on this.

 ## Download
 ### Stable Build